sakana-max/Image_information_embedder/README.md

 You can also record the filename along with the file's binary, so you can automatically record the filename and extension when reading it.

-*Note: If there is a file with the same name as the output file, it will be overwritten.
-Please be careful.
+~~*Note: If there is a file with the same name as the output file, it will be overwritten.
+Please be careful.~~　Improved
 ## Usage (general users)

 ### Installation